How the Self-Employed Can Save for Retirement With a SEP-IRA

-As with other types of IRAs, self-employed people usually have until April 15 (tax day) to make contributions to a SEP for the following year.
-Meaning you can make contributions to a SEP for 2018 up until April 15, 2019.
-If you file an extension, you may have until October 15 to fund a SEP IRA for the prior year.
-In fact, if you are self-employed, you have the same deadlines for creating a SEP IRA.
-So you can decide to open a SEP as part of your last-minute tax planning.
+As with other types of IRAs, self-employed people usually have until the tax-filing deadline day in mid-April to make contributions to a SEP-IRA for that tax year.
+If you file an extension, you may have until October 15 to fund a SEP-IRA for the prior year.
+The same deadlines apply for creating a SEP-IRA.

-Even if you participate in another workplace retirement plan, like a 401(k), you can still contribute self-employment income to a SEP.
-So it's a great plan for people who earn income from a side business, including freelance or contract work.
+Even if you participate in another workplace retirement plan, like a 401(k), you can still contribute self-employment income to a SEP-IRA, so it's a great plan for people who earn income from a side business, including freelance or contract work.

 If you are self-employed, figuring out how much you can contribute each year can be slightly tricky.
 You can calculate net adjusted self-employment income by taking your gross income, subtracting business expenses and then subtracting half of the self-employment tax.
-But your contribution to the SEP IRA must be included in business expenses.
-There are so-called contribution calculators all over the Internet, but none seem to be operating at this level of detail.
+But you must include your contribution to the SEP-IRA in your business expenses.
 Consult with an accountant or tax advisor if you have any questions.

 You do not have to contribute the same amount each year to a SEP IRA.
-And if you want to contribute 0% in a given year, that's OK too.
+And if you want to contribute nothing in a given year, that's OK too.

 Contributions to a SEP IRA are a little less flexible once additional employees enter the picture.
 That's because employers must contribute the same percentage for every employee.
-So if I am a highly compensated professional such as a dentist, and I want to contribute 25% of my income to a SEP, I must also contribute 25% of each of my employees' salary to a SEP as well.
-All employees who are age 21 or older, have worked for the employer for three of the past five years, and earn more than $550 are eligible for this contribution.
+Let's say you're a dentist who wants to contribute 20 percent of your income to a SEP-IRA.
+You must also contribute 20 percent of each of your employees' salaries to a SEP-IRA as well.
+All employees who are age 21 or older, have worked for you for three of the past five years, and were paid at least $600 in 2019 are eligible for this contribution.

-(Although employees working under union agreements may be excluded.
-Consult the IRS for more on this).
+(Employees working under union agreements may be excluded.)

-There are other retirement plans for small businesses and self-employed individuals, such as SIMPLE IRAs, individual or solo 401(k)s, Keoghs, or even regular 401(k)s for small businesses.
+There are other retirement plans for small businesses and self-employed individuals, such as SIMPLE IRAs, solo or self-employed 401(k)s, Keoghs, or even regular 401(k)s for small businesses.
 It makes sense to compare them all before deciding which one is right for you.